SNEG-DEV/siege-of-avalon/README.md

 ## Playing ##

-You launch the game by running Siege.exe that is build into the assets folder.
+You launch the game by running Siege.exe that is build into the game folder.

 ## New Settings added ##